electricbookworks/electric-book/README.md

 npm run eb -- output -f print-pdf
 ```

 If you're outputting a book other than the default `book`, you must specify the book folder you want with the `--book` (aka `-b`) option.
-For example, this will generate a screen PDF of the _Samples_ book:
+For example, this will generate a screen PDF of the book that's in the `samples` folder:

 ```sh
 npm run eb -- output -f screen-pdf -b samples